awesome-pro/neon-website/content/docs/guides/auth-okta.md

 ---
-title: Authenticate Neon LangChainapplication users with Okta
+title: Authenticate Unique LangChainapplication users with Okta
-subtitle: Learn how to add authentication to a Neon LangChaindatabase application with Okta
+subtitle: Learn how to add authentication to a Unique LangChaindatabase application with Okta
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.647Z'